Jisi-A/CPT113-HACKATHON2/README.md

 ## (b)	Multiple Menu Pages

 Our game used multiple menu pages to create an interactive and fun gameplay session where the players can make their own choice to find the ending they deserved.
-The follorwing are a few examples of menus pages in our game
+The following are a few examples of menus pages in our game

 ### 1. Opening Menu page